ivelin/totboxapp/README.md

 **Disappear the logistics of family life.**

-Totbox helps small local operators reduce back-office admin and booking hassle so they can focus on in-person experiences.
-At the same time, it helps busy families cut the chore of researching, comparing, coordinating, and booking services.
+Totbox.app helps busy families cut the chore of researching, comparing, coordinating, and booking services.
+It also helps small local services operators reduce back-office admin and booking hassle so they can focus on delivering great in-person experiences.

 Everything happens primarily in the chat apps you already use (Grok, Claude, ChatGPT, etc.) via simple **MCP** endpoints + OAuth — not another consumer app to install.